Cory Booker: Waywire

 In 2012, Booker and tech executives Sarah Ross and Nathan Richardson formed Waywire, a company focused on video sharing technology.
 Early investors included Oprah Winfrey, Eric Schmidt, Jeff Weiner, and Troy Carter.
 After Booker's relationship to Waywire was discussed in a front-page New York Times story, board member Andrew Zucker stepped down from his position.
 Shortly thereafter, Waywire CEO Richardson departed the business as the company shifted its focus from content creation to content curation.
 In August 2013, Booker told NBC News he intended to resign from the Waywire board and put his holdings in a trust if elected to the Senate; by September, he had resigned from the board and donated his share of the company to charity.
 Waywire was sold to another video curation business the next month.

-Book
+Books

-In 2016, Booker wrote an autobiography, United: Thoughts on Finding Common Ground and Advancing the Common Good.
+Booker's autobiography, United: Thoughts on Finding Common Ground and Advancing the Common Good, was published in 2016.

 In an article in HuffPost, Shmuly Yanklowitz said of the book:

 If there is anything that Booker repeatedly returns to in United, it is that the myopia of contemporary politics leads citizens astray, and leaves them vulnerable to ignoring issues of tangible importance.
 "I believe that this broken system, which afflicts us all, will be repaired" writes Booker near the end of the book.
 To repeat an earlier point, what sets Senator Booker's work apart from that of similar political books is that it seeks to elevate discourse rather than bring down opponents of the opposite partisan persuasion.

+In 2026, Booker published his second book, Stand, in which he argues for 10 virtues he believes are necessary in American life, and adds stories from American history that showcase these virtues.